Common Stressful Environments For Children

 Household and Parenting

 Bad parenting and household problems collectively represent one of the common stressful environments for children.
-The study of J. H Suor et al. revealed that children living in low-income households who endure family instability and emotionally distant parents or caregivers have higher cortisol levels than children who only have to endure family instability.
+The study of J. H Suor et al. revealed that children living in low-income households who endured family instability and emotionally distant parents or caregivers had higher cortisol levels than children who only had to endure family instability.

 Family instability includes inconsistencies or irregularities in the household environment due to frequent changes in care providers, household members, or residence.
 Emotional distant parents or caregivers, on the other hand, are not only disengaged but are also harsh toward their children.